YourDevLebo/alx-higher_level_programming/0x06-python-classes/README.md

-this directory is about python objects and classes
+this directory is about python objects and classes only